katugtug/katugtug.github.io/wm/convergence-menoth/1-surprise-attack.md

 Northern Bloodstone Marches.

 In the dead of night, the Convergence of Cyriss arrives from seemingly nowhere.
 Living machines of the 9 Harmonics, reason given form.
-They stride towards the Temple of Broken Fist, seeking the ancient relics buried deep below.
+They stride towards the Temple of Broken Fist, seeking the ancient relic buried deep below.
 What are they after?

 Roused by the attack itself, the Flameguard take up their spears.
+Menoth gave them fire and they aim to defend their temple with flame and fury.

 ## Scenario

-2 rectangular zones together to make 1 big 12" x 12" rectangle.
-This is the holy site.
+1 12" round zone.
+This is the holy site, 18" from defender deployment.
 In the center of this, place a relic marker.

 Put this 18" from defender deployment zone.